 •For a credit application process where a customer requests a loan:

-Based on credit amount, customer type and credit type, we could predict whether the process requires additional documentation (i.e predicting a categorical variable).
+Based on credit amount, customer type and credit type, we could predict whether the process requires additional documentation (predicting a categorical variable).

 •For a vehicle insurance underwriting process:

-Based on insurance amount, customer type and estimated price, we could predict an estimated duration for which to approve the insurance underwriting (i.e predicting a continuous variable).
+Based on insurance amount, customer type and estimated price, we could predict an estimated duration for which to approve the insurance underwriting (predicting a numerical variable).

 •For a help desk support process where a customer submits a ticket:

-Based on severity, operating system, and ticket type, we could predict whether the ticket is likely to be resolved by first-level support, or whether it will needs to be escalated to second or to third-level support (i.e predicting a categorical variable).
+Based on severity, operating system, and ticket type, we could predict whether the ticket is likely to be resolved by first-level support, or whether it will need to be escalated to second or to third-level support (predicting a categorical variable).

 Before you start

-Artificial Intelligence relies on Bizagi Datasets as its data provider.
+Artificial Intelligence relies on Bizagi Business Insights as its data provider.

-Before moving on, make sure you are familiar with Bizagi Datasets, and have created a Dataset to use with the Artificial Intelligence application.
+Before moving on, make sure you are familiar with Bizagi Business Insights, and have created a Dataset to use with the Artificial Intelligence application.

-For more information about Datasets, refer to Bizagi datasets.
+For more information about Datasets, refer to Bizagi Business Insights.

 Getting started with Bizagi Artificial Intelligence